-The property is 94 acres of which approximately 80 are planted to grapes – predominantly to several clones of Cabernet Sauvignon.
+The ranch is 94 acres of which approximately 80 are planted to grapes predominantly to several clones of Cabernet Sauvignon.
 The vineyard is dry and organically farmed.

 Everything about this winery is true to their Bordeaux roots, including the vineyard management and wine making.
-Rows are small and tightly spaced and terroir specific clones are used based on soil types.
-94 acres of vines are organically farmed on site.
-All their wines are estate grown – both red Bordeaux varieties as well as smaller amounts of Chardonnay and Sauvignon Blanc.
+Rows are small and tightly spaced and specific clones are used based on soil types.
+All their wines are made from estate grown grown grapes including both red Bordeaux varieties as well as smaller amounts of Chardonnay and Sauvignon Blanc.
 Much of their vines were replanted in 1996.

-They own three sizable vineyards in the Napa area of which they carefully choose the fruit they want and sell the rest to other wineries.
+In addition to Longwood Ranch, the de Coninck’s own one other vineyard in Napa Valley: 54.61 acres north of St. Helena bordering Highway 29 and Ehlers Lane.
+They use some of the grapes from these vines for their own wines and sell the rest to other wineries.
 Soil analysts from France initially surveyed their vineyards and made recommendations for where to plant certain varieties including specific rootstocks which would perform well.
-They use a several rootstocks for their Cabernet Sauvignon including a French Clone (337) which typically produces very small fruit with intense concentrated flavors.
+They use a several rootstocks for their Cabernet Sauvignon including a French clone (337) which typically produces very small fruit with intense concentrated flavors.

 The philosophy of the de Conincks regarding wine pricing comes from Europe; a good wine should be enjoyed on a daily basis with food and be available at a reasonable price.
 This has carried through to all of their pricing.
 Even their Reserve Cabernet Sauvignons are priced where many of the local high-end wineries start their pricing.
-Their reserve wines are made in limited quantities and are only produced during certain cool weather years as quality is of the utmost importance.
+Their reserve wines are made in limited quantities and are only produced during exceptional years, focusing on cooler weather.

 Select Wines

-The Beaucanon Estate Reserve Cabernet is a gem.
-As of the time of this review we tried their current vintage, a 2000 which was already 7 years old by the time we tasted it.
+The Beaucanon Estate Reserve Cabernet Sauvignon is a gem.
+During our first visit to the property, we tried their current vintage, a 2000 which was already 7 years old by the time we tasted it.
 This wine can easily age another 10 years but was already drinking nicely.
-It featured velvety tannins and aromas of cherries on the bouquet as well as a touch of mocha and vanilla from its two years aging in French oak.
+It featured velvety tannins and aromas of cherries on the bouquet as well as a touch of mocha and vanilla from its two years aging in French oak barrels.

 —

 Their wines are distributed internationally including in Japan and domestically in part through Total Wine & More.
 A select amount of their wines from their France based properties are also sold in the United States.
 Total production of Beaucanon Estate is around 12,000 cases annually.
-Beaucanon Estate now selectively takes appointments for tastings and reservations can be made through their website.
+Beaucanon Estate accepts a limited number of appointments for tastings; reservations can be made through their website.
 For more information visit: www.beaucanonestate.com

 Château Bellevue-Figeac, Saint-Émilion France